frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 This example uses one external variable: ``airport``.
-It is said to be *external* because it is not defined in this configuration, but automatically set by FGo! when it interprets the configuration to compute the argument list for the :program:`fgfs` command.
-The complete list of external variables that `CondConfigParser`_ obtains from FGo! is, at the time of this writing: ``aircraft``, ``airport``, ``parking``, ``runway``, ``carrier`` and ``scenarios``.
+It is said to be *external* because it is not defined in this configuration, but automatically set by FFGo when it interprets the configuration to compute the argument list for the :program:`fgfs` command.
+The complete list of external variables that `CondConfigParser`_ obtains from FFGo is, at the time of this writing: ``aircraft``, ``airport``, ``parking``, ``runway``, ``carrier`` and ``scenarios``.

-While external variables get their values from user selections in the FGo! graphical user interface, other variables must be explicitely defined at the beginning of the configuration, that is, before the default, unconditional section.
+While external variables get their values from user selections in the FFGo graphical user interface, other variables must be explicitely defined at the beginning of the configuration, that is, before the default, unconditional section.
 This is done in a special section delimited by braces, like this::